codeoffun2/duco-extention/README.md

-# DucoExtension (crrently paused development due to lack of time)
+# DucoExtension
 A chrome extention that allows you to quickly check your duco balance!
+(currently paused development due to lack of time)

 how to install:
 1. download the latest release of the extention